CyrilShch/Assignment-1---Segmentation/README.md

 ### 2. Running the actual image segmentation script
 An example of running the image segmentation script.
 ```
+# Note: provide an image in .jpg format having 3 RGB channels.

 python Code/imageSegmentation.py
     --im Data/img3.jpg    # path to the image
     --r 2                 # the search window radius